OrlovAlexey/Olympiad-programming/README.md

 # Olympiad-programming
-This is my archive of olympiad problems
+This is my archive of olympiad problems from Codeforces.